smartbch/smartbch/README.md

 <img src="./img/metamask_compile.png" alt="drawing" width="250"/>

-Next we need to compile a script, you may be able to add your own script into this menu however we will be compiling one of the examples provided.
+Next we need to compile a contract, you may be able to add your own contract into this menu however we will be compiling one of the examples provided.
 Right click a contract and select compile.

 <br/>

 <img src="./img/metamask_deploy.png" alt="drawing" width="250"/>

-Navigate to the Deploy and Run transactions menu, the 3rd icon down.
-If your environment does not show Injected Web 3, please select the environment drop down menu and change the environment.
+Navigate to the Deploy and Run transactions menu, the 4th icon down.
+Select Injected Web 3 in the environment drop down menu.
 <br/>

 <img src="./img/metamask_injected_web3.png" alt="drawing" width="250"/>